Do you love Bonsai Plants? Want to showcase them in your home or garden? Here are some Best Trees For Bonsai that you can use!

 Botanical Name: Ficus Retusa

-It is probably one of the most attractive trees among the tropical bonsai growers.
+It is probably one of the most attractive trees among tropical bonsai growers and is regarded as one of the Best Trees For Bonsai.
 Easy to style, resistant to negligence, and probably the best plant for beginners.

 Position: If growing in a warm climate, keep it in partial sun.
 You can also keep it indoors, especially in a cool temperate climate, in a well-lit position but out of direct sunlight.